-Nexus 6P may have had its launch back in 2015, but the users have discovered the bootloop issue only recently.
+Nexus 6P may have had its launch back in 2015, but the users have discovered the boot loop issue only recently.
 Bootloop is when the device fully boots up and starts over in constant looping.
 The issue seems to have been extensively bothering the users for quite some time.

-XCnathan32, an XDA user, being assisted by two other users, have been able to create the fix and made it available for everyone else.
+XCnathan32, an XDA user, being assisted by two other users, has been able to create the fix and made it available for everyone else.
 It is apparent that the four performance cores of Snapdragon 810 of Nexus 6P prevent the device from proper bootup.
 The fix shuts down all of the four cores.

 To be further specific, the A53 cores are left alone, while the A57 cores are disabled.
-Therefore, users are to notice a little improvement of battery life during lags.
+Therefore, users are to notice a little improvement in battery life during lags.
 It is so because the A53 cores are more power-efficient than the A57 ones.

 This is also going to help you discover more previously unknown aspects of the device.
 Considering that, it is important to remember that not everyone yet has had worthwhile experience using the fix.